willjohnsonio/eggheadio-web-security-essentails/01-web-security-course-overview.md

 Make sure you have `sudo` privileges

-Open and chnage the hosts file
+Open and change the hosts file

 ```bash
 code /etc/hosts